 A good book that discusses the endowment effect and other cognitive biases is Nudge: Improving Decisions About Health, Wealth, and Happiness by Richard Thaler and Cass Sunstein, Penguin Group, New York, NY 2009.

-Endowment Effect; Behavioral Economics; Cognitive Bias; Decision Making; Persuasion; Mental Accounting; Divestiture Aversion
+Endowment Effect; Marketing; Behavioral Economics; Cognitive Bias; Decision Making; Persuasion; Mental Accounting; Divestiture Aversion

 As an Amazon Associate we earn from qualifying purchases.